nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 1. Click `Edit Settings` and locate the **Postback URL** field.
 1. Copy and paste the generated Branch link into the Postback URL field and save the changes to the Conversion.

-{% image src="/img/pages/features/google-ads/google-uac/postback-setup.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-uac/postback-setup.png" 3-quarters center alt='Example Adwords Config' %}

 The setup to measure your Universal App Campaign is complete and Adwords will send Branch information on conversions from ads in your Campaign!

+{% ingredient view-ad-link-data %}{% endingredient %}

 {% elsif page.support %}

 ## FAQ / Debugging

-**Q: I'm getting discrepency between conversion counts in Branch and Google Adwords**
+**Q: I'm getting discrepancy between conversion counts in Branch and Google Adwords**

 **A:** While we should always expect around a 5% discrepancy due to time zone differences and the like, if you are seeing significant discrepancies, it could be an indication of a broader problem.